 He enlisted on 21st September 1940 to beat the draft.
 On 10th October 1941, Henke’s 135th Regiment merged with the Iowa National Guard 133rd Regiment.
 In a little over a month after the attack at Pearl Harbor, the men were bound for the European Theatre of Operations.

 US Army arrival in Belfast

-Milburn H Henke landed ashore at Dufferin Dock, Belfast, Co.
-Antrim on 26th January 1942.
+Milburn H Henke landed ashore at Dufferin Dock, Belfast on 26th January 1942.
 He descended the gangplank from a British tender that had brought troops to the docks from the converted liner HMTS Strathaird.
 In truth, around 500 American troops had already disembarked.
 Henke repeated the famous step six times enabling photographers to get the perfect photo.